Abandoned & Little-Known Airfields:

 Photo of the airfield while open has not been located.

-but it was apparently built at some point between 1965-69,
+This general aviation airport was apparently built at some point between 1966-69,

 The earliest reference to Westside Airpark which has been located